 This is one of our favorite easy breakfast recipes.
 One batch makes 4 servings, and we often double the recipe because it’s so good and keeps so well (we just cover it with plastic wrap and it will stay good out on the counter for several days).

 The cranberries were actually my mom’s addition.
 They’re not necessary, but they do add a nice pop of tart and a bit of festive cheer.
-I realize you might not be able to find fresh cranberries readily available right now; but if you’re like us, you stocked up between Christmas and Thanksgiving when Aldi was selling them for $1 a bag…
+I realize you might not be able to find fresh cranberries readily available right now; but if you’re like us, you stocked up between Thanksgiving and Christmas when Aldi was selling them for $1 a bag…

 I’m sure this simple recipe will become one of your favorites!

 - 2 cups old fashioned oats (use gluten free if necessary)